 This software design principle suggests that objects of a superclass should be replaceable with objects of its subclasses, which means that they should behave in the same way.
 As an example, if Y is a subclass of X, objects of Y should be able to replace objects of X without having a negative impact on the performance of the program.
 Basically, objects of a subclass can replace objects of the superclass without undermining the system.

-Every class must have an isolated interface of its own and class dependencies must be based on the smallest possible interface.
+Based on this software principle class must have an isolated interface of its own and class dependencies must be based on the smallest possible interface.
 A large and complex interface which has multiple class dependencies would add methods to the interface that the clients don’t require.

-According to this principle, high-level modules should not be dependent on low-level modules, and both should depend on abstractions.
+According to this software development principle, high-level modules should not be dependent on low-level modules, and both should depend on abstractions.
 Also, abstractions should not depend on details, but it should be the other way around.
 Abstract interfaces and abstract classes happen to be more stable than details which are variables.
 Architectures built on abstractions have greater stability than those built on details.

 Modern software design principles